 Experiment with a new approach in one area

-- An easy win here could be to align on high-value information that customers need and want.
-Surface this information in a clear and concise way as they enter the portal experience
+- An easy win could be to align on high-value information that customers need and want.
+Surface this information in a clear and concise way as they enter the portal experience.

-- Frame up questions your customers want answers to, and present this information to them!
+- Frame your portal around questions your customers want answers to—then, present the answers.

 - A series of meaningful conversations with customers can surface gold as it relates to what to offer and how you offer it via a customer portal.